 To encourage an aesthetic orientation, students were encouraged to walk barefoot along the tideline and to sit at the seashore to see the colours and patterns, and listen to the sounds of nature.
 In the classroom they painted seascapes and explored the metaphor, "If the seashore were a musical production, what would be the instruments (violins, trumpets, piano, drums), conductor, theatre, audience?"
-(For an exact description of this metaphorical activity, see Snively, 1986, p.
+(Snively, 1986, p.
 213).
 At the seashore the students made beautiful sand candles decorated with driftwood and seashells.
 Back in the classroom they chose a seashore organism to paint.
 Interestingly, at first Jimmy said that he couldn't paint a picture, but after thinking for a while he painted an exceedingly beautiful blenny (eel-like fish) in the stylized form of traditional First Nations art.
-This is of special interest, because of the relatively low proportion of aesthetic and traditional spiritual metaphor responses.
+This is of special interest, because of the relatively low proportion of aesthetic metaphor responses.